Crop improvement is defined as the science that deals with the development of new crop varieties with superior quality and quantity.

 EVALUATION

-- Explain, A. Mutation B. Hybridization C. Genotype
+- Explain: A. Mutation, B. Hybridisatio,n C. Genotype

 MENDELIAN LAWS

-- The first law of Mendel is also called the law of segregation of genes states that; genes are responsible for the development of the individual and that they are independently transmitted from one generation to another without undergoing any alteration.
-This is clearly seen in monohybrid crossing.
+- The first law of Mendel is also called the law of segregation of genes, states that genes are responsible for the development of the individual and that they are independently transmitted from one generation to another without undergoing any alteration.
+This is seen in monohybrid crossing.

-- The second law of Mendel which is also called the law of independent assortment of genes state that each character behaves as a separate unit and is inherited independently of any other character.
-This is clearly seen in the dihybrid crossing.
+- The second law of Mendel, which is also called the law of independent assortment of genes, states that each character behaves as a separate unit and is inherited independently of any other character.
+This is seen in the dihybrid crossing.

 PROCESS OF CROP IMPROVEMENT

-These includes introduction, selection and breeding of hybridization.
+These include introduction, selection and breeding of hybridisation.

 INTRODUCTION